-You will be advised of the outcome of your application on the 16th April, or the next working day, by the local authority on St. Pancras School's behalf.
-If you are unsuccessful you will be told why (the explanation will be related to the oversubscription criteria above).
-You will have the right of appeal to an independent appeal panel.
+You will be advised of the outcome of your application on 15th April or the next working day, by the local authority on our behalf.
+If you are unsuccessful (unless your child gained a place at a school you ranked higher) you will be informed of the reasons, related to the oversubscription criteria listed above, and you have the right of appeal to an independent appeal panel.

-If you do not provide the information required in the SIF and return it by the closing date, together with all supporting documentation, your child cannot be placed in criteria 1 to 3 or 5 to 7 and this is likely to adversely affect the likelihood of being offered a place.
+If you do not provide the information required in the SIF and return it by the closing date, together with all supporting documentation, your child will not be placed in criteria 1 to 3 or 5 to 7, and this is likely to affect your child's chance of being offered a place.